 requirements.txt, and the awkward support for binaries needed for libraries like scipy, keras, etc), leaves much to be desired.
 And for most scientists, it’s simply not interesting using all these build tools when you just want to get coding quickly on a new machine.

 The most simplest, most reliable way I’ve found to get jupyter installed is to first install docker.
-Then we just run a single command – please replace
+Then we just run a single command – but before you do so, please replace

 docker run --rm -p 8888:8888 --mount type=bind,source=/path/to/my/notebooks,target=/home/jovyan/work --name my-py-notebook jupyter/scipy-notebook